Last Updated on July 14, 2022 by Jim Ferri

 Our cruise vacation in the Galapagos began in the tiny airport on the island of San Cristóbal.
 Although you clear customs when you initially enter Ecuador, the process is repeated on your arrival in the Galapagos.
 That inspection ensures that no one brings seeds or plants onto the islands, which could quickly destroy the delicate environment.

 In the Galapagos, a park naturalist must accompany every group wherever they travel.
-Once through Customs, which seems to take forever, we were collected by one of the naturalists assigned to our ship.
+Once through Customs, which seemed to take forever, we were collected by one of the naturalists assigned to our ship.

 Even if you arrive aboard your own yacht, a naturalist will live-aboard with you while you’re in island waters.
 One guide, each responsible for protecting the park, is assigned to a maximum of 16 people.